sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/24_REST_APIs_Basics/361_API_Data_formats.md

 A comparison
 ![](../../../../assets/361_API_Data_formats-image-1.png)

-## Practically best format
+## Practically best format - JSON
 JSON is the simplest format and performance is good enough for common applications.
+It's the goto format for user facing apps.

 Reasons:
 1. Human readable - helps with debugging
 2. Machine readable
 3. Simple syntax
-4. Works out of the box in browsers, and Node.js.
+4. Browser support by default.
+5. Universal JS engine support - Node.js supports JSON (essentially any system with a JS engine).
 It also works with most backend frameworks in other langs as well.

+Cons (applicable for fast/high load systems):
+1. Serialization/deserialization cost - In fast and/or high traffic apps, this can become significant, since JSON is human readable.
+ProtoBuf are a binary format that are very fast in this regard.
+2. Size of payload - JSON has larger size than a binary format like Protobuf.